 The last link in this final extract from our letter crystallises the jaw-dropping safeguarding dysfunction in RA’s in England and Wales.
 The Youth Justice Board is a quango with line management to the Ministry of Justice.
 It is also substantially funded by the Department for Education which is responsible for safeguarding.
 Here is the link and we’d draw your attention to the highlighted paragraph.

 Barnardo’s broke no law when agreeing to this arrangement.
 It was part of a multi-million pound contract with Youth Justice Board which has recently been renewed with the NGO.
 For the sake of even-handedness here was the NSPCC’s position on reporting child abuse in 2014.
-It now claims it supports mandatory reporting in a very limited number of RA’s (not sport) but its proposal is counterfeit with no operating precedent that we can find anywhere in the world.
+It now claims it supports mandatory reporting in a very limited number of RA’s (not sport).
+However the proposal is counterfeit with no operating precedent that we can find anywhere in the world.
 We reviewed its submission to the Government consultation here: Government Secures NSPCC Support for Child Protection Proposal Designed to Fail

 Paragraph 12 is discretionary reporting crystallised.